grbfacet/facet/relativity-tutorial.md

 We will discuss a variety of related concepts from what is called "dynamics of motion" and we will discuss both Newtonian dynamics and the Einstein Relativistic dynamics.
 It is important to keep track of which specific dynamic concept is being referred to in a particular situation.
 You are probably familiar with the Newtonian theory of motion that a force causes a mass to accelerate.
 The same is true in relativistic theory but the details are different.
 In Newtonian theory, the object being accelerated has an unchanging inertial mass but in relativistic theory, the inertia of an object increases with its speed.
 In both theories, the amount of material in the object is unchanged in the sense that it still contains the same number of atoms but, in the relativistic version theory,the atoms each get “heavier” or more resistant to being accelerated the faster they move.
 This does not happen in the Newtonian theory.

-In Newtonian theory, with enough force applied for long enough time, an object can be accelerated to any desired speed, in particular it can be accelerated beyond the speed of light.
+In Newtonian theory, with enough force applied for a long enough time, an object can be accelerated to any desired speed, in particular it can be accelerated beyond the speed of light.
 However, Relativity says the object's speed is limited to only approaching the speed of light.
 Both theories would see the same force being applied but the result would be different.
 The relativistic increase of inertial mass is such that the closer its speed gets to the speed of light, the heavier it gets and its inertial mass approaches infinitely heavy as its speed approaches the speed of light.

 A body in motion has energy of motion, called kinetic energy in both theories.
 Energy can take various forms besides energy of motion.
 A stretched slingshot has potential energy that can be converted to the kinetic energy of the stone in motion when the sling is released.
 The stone, shot straight up in the air, will slow down (“decelerate”) because the force of gravity is pulling it down and that slows it until it stops rising at some height.
 Now all its energy of motion has been reconverted into potential energy of height in a gravitational field.
 As it begins to fall it picks up speed, and thus kinetic energy, as it goes lower and it loses its gravitational potential energy of height.
 According to the law of conservation of energy, the total of both kinetic and potential energy is constant as energy swings from one form to the other.

 Of course, we are disregarding loss of motion energy to friction with the atmosphere which is converting motion energy into heat energy of the air.
 Once the increased temperature of the friction heated air is accounted for, the law of conservation of energy is maintained.
 Thus, the energy swings from the potential energy in a stretched rubber band to the kinetic energy of motion to the potential energy of an object in a gravitational field back to kinetic energy of motion and when the stone hits the ground and stops, the energy is transferred into shock waves in the stone and the ground and the shock waves dissipate into heating the stone and the ground.
 Think of the extreme case of a meteor hitting the earth.

 The force of gravity is something we experience as a force every time we pick something up.
 But we just mentioned that an object raised in the air has potential energy.
 There are a cluster of related ideas lurking here.
 When we lift the object we are applying our own force to counteract the force of gravity.
 We apply the force over a distance, the distance we lift the object, and the technical term for that is “work” and it is simply the amount of force times the distance the force is applied.
 When released, the slingshot applies a force to the stone to give it motion.
 The force of the sling shot is applied over a distance of perhaps a foot or so until the stone leaves the sling.
 That's a force applied over a distance to an object, hence it is work.
 Work creates either potential energy (raising an object or stretching a slingshot) or kinetic energy (a falling object or a stone from a slingshot).
-Since work, the product of a force, F, and a distance,d, is changing energy from one form to another we might turn things around mathematically from E = F x d and note that F = E/d.
+Since work, the product of a force, F, and a distance, d, is changing energy from one form to another we might turn things around mathematically from E = F x d and note that F = E/d.
 When E is potential energy, E/d is sometimes thought of as a potential energy gradient.

 A clarification may be in order here about the concepts of force and work.
 Work is a transfer of energy of one form into another form and work occurs when a force acts over a distance, which is when it moves something.
 A stone pillar that holds a marble statue in the air motionless for centuries is not doing any work even though the force is always there balancing the ever present force of gravity pulling down on the statue.
 Gravity is not doing any work either because nothing is moving.